On Food as Medicine for Mental Health with Jody Vassallo

 Any statements, claims or endorsements expressed by our guest authors, speakers and podcast sponsors are solely their own and do not necessarily reflect the views or opinions of Mental Health Aware Yoga and the Yoga Psychology Institute.

-Registration for the hybrid Mullumbimby Mental Health Aware Yoga training is now open!
+Registration for the online Mental Health Aware Yoga training is now open!

-Refine your skills in the growing field of yoga and mental health, and empower real transformation as you deeply support your yoga students experiencing depression, anxiety, stress and trauma.
+Deepen your skills in the growing field of yoga and mental health and offer real transformation as you support your yoga students experiencing depression, anxiety, stress and trauma.

 MORE BLOG POSTS